lavaeater/suburban-commando/README.md

 - [x] Player Entity 1

 ### Fucking TOWERS, man
+#### Mechanics
+Towers aren't just towers, it's about *family* as well.
+No. I mean, it's a whole package, it's building, its types of towers, it's the tower shooting and so on.
+Well, So far, I have managed to create a tower model, placing it, now it needs some AI and some shooting mechanics.
+We'll start simple with a kind of not very good tower that shots every now and then.
+In the end, I would also *love* to have **funny** towers, shooting poop grenades and whatnot.

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.